Frnd-me/frnd-me.github.io/_posts/2024-10-23-talos-incus.md

 # Finally

-By following these steps, you can efficiently deploy and manage VMs using Incus, install Talos, and create a Kubernetes cluster on Arch Linux.
-Incus provides a fast and versatile platform for virtualization, while Talos offers a lightweight OS optimized for Kubernetes deployments.
+Following these steps, you can efficiently deploy and manage VMs using Incus, install Talos, and create a Kubernetes cluster on Arch Linux.
+Incus provides a fast and versatile virtualization platform, while Talos offers a lightweight OS optimized for Kubernetes deployments.

 For more detailed documentation, refer to: